twilio/demo-taskrouter-event-converter/README.md

 # Converted Inputs
-The user inputs events are generated by custom Twilio's function and are not received by POSTing the `/webhook` endpoint.
+The user inputs events are generated by custom Twilio's functions or Studio components callback and are not received by POSTing the `/webhook` endpoint.
 Instead, the input data will be received on the `/input` route, and will also convert the received input to Teravoz's events.
-As these events aren't officialy emitted by task-router, they've fully customizable names that can be changed.
-For now, only the NPS input gathered by user is converted:
+As these events aren't officialy emitted by task-router, they've fully customizable names that can be changed depending of your implementation.
+As example in this code, only the NPS input gathered by user is converted:

 * custom.nps-provided -> **call.data-provided**, with the fields `data` and `nps` filled with the user evaluation of the call.

 # Conversion Mapping

-Each conversion handler is docummented with the conversion of the fields from Taskrouter's events to Teravoz's events, and you can view then generating the docs using `yarn docs` or `npm run docs`, after you properly install the project dependencies.
+Each conversion handler is documented with the conversion of the fields from the events, and you can view then generating the docs using `yarn docs` or `npm run docs`, after you properly install the project dependencies.

 Also, for reference, the conversion mapping of the fields from the events are described below.